CraigCrundwell/MiniFrogFC/README.md

 **MPU-6050:** Gyroscope and accelerometer IC <br />

 ## FrSky Compatability
-The built in FrSky compatable receiver is based off the [uSky](https://github.com/fishpepper/uSKY) receiver design running [OpenSky](https://github.com/fishpepper/OpenSky) firmware developed by [fishpepper.](https://github.com/fishpepper) <br />
+The built in FrSky compatible receiver is based off the [uSky](https://github.com/fishpepper/uSKY) receiver design running [OpenSky](https://github.com/fishpepper/OpenSky) firmware developed by [fishpepper.](https://github.com/fishpepper) <br />
 Thanks to fishpepper for publishing the design under an opensource license!

-## BetaFlight Compatability
+## BetaFlight Compatibility

-This flight controller is designed to be compatable with a popular open source FC software program called [BetaFlight.](https://github.com/betaflight)
+This flight controller is designed to be compatible with a popular open source FC software program called [BetaFlight.](https://github.com/betaflight)
 I have developed a new target for this custom flight controller here: [MiniFrogFC_Betaflight](https://github.com/CraigCrundwell/MiniFrogFC_Betaflight) <br />
 Thanks to the BetaFlight team for their incredible work! <br />